vamsijuvvigunta/vamsijuvvigunta.github.io/ExpandedRecentWorkSummary.md

  - https://github.com/extremebird/Hydra is a gem.
 Tons of stuff in there to chew on for a long time.
  - [multi-head LORA for PEFT](https://arxiv.org/pdf/2309.06922)

-When they talk about _Hydra_, it seems to be a _small H: hydra_.
-Just the wiring split utilizing the adapter model (_so two heads_).
-Not the actual medusa hydra arch from Karpathy's AI talk which talks about multiple actual outputs from the same shared backbone.
+When they talk about _Hydra_, it seems to be a _small H: hydra_: a split, utilizing the adapter model (_so two heads_).
+Not the actual HydraNet arch from Karpathy's AI talk which talks about multiple actual outputs from the same shared backbone.

-Still seems useful.
-Primarily
+Still, seems useful.
+Primarily:
- - Paralell Adapter learns new patterns based on fine-tuning data
+ - `Paralell Adapter` learns new patterns based on fine-tuning data
- - Series Adapater learns to combine existing/latent pre-trained knowledge in new ways for the target task
+ - `Series Adapater` learns to combine existing/latent pre-trained knowledge in new ways for the target task

 ### LLM - Medusa

-This is more along the lines of Karpathy's medusa.
-Took me a while to locate this, hopefully they left eough details for me to use it without needing to go down another rabbit hole.
+An architecture along the lines of Karpathy's HydraNet _([used in Tesla FSD's inference with sensor fusion - 7 min mark](https://www.youtube.com/watch?v=3SypMvnQT_s))_

 [Medusa: Simple framework for accelerating LLM generation with multiple decoding heads](https://www.together.ai/blog/medusa)

 This is based on [Stern et al., 2018](https://arxiv.org/abs/1811.03115) but that paper is about LLM architectures and paralellizing the token generation streams.
-This way multiple streams are generated in paralell and only one of em is selected.
-In grammar terms, conceptually going with a lookahead-assertion but where possible branches are evaluated parallelly.
+This way multiple streams are generated in paralell and only one of them is selected.
+In grammar terms, conceptually going with a lookahead-assertion but where possible, branches are evaluated parallelly.

-Can I use this to actually have multiple heads with each head handling a separate task ?
-Why not I guess, change the code so that I don't score among the paralell outputs and drop all but one: use all of them.

 ### LLM - Tool calling

-   - PR adding tool call support to rust-genai library.
+   - Contributed a PR [👉 Adding function calling to OpenAI/Groq adapters ](https://github.com/vamsi-juvvi/rust-genai/pull/1) adding tool-call support to the `rust-genai` library.
-     - tools modeled as Rust lambdas that take a single struct param
+     - tools are modeled as Rust closures/lambdas that take a single struct param
-     - struct param and function automatically converted to a schema that OpenAPI wants for tools.
+     - struct param and function automatically converted to the JSON schema that OpenAPI requires for tool definitions.
-     - The changes were extensive and hence heavily documented, however, ultimately the main author (Jeremy Chone) declined to merge and decided to go a different route.
+     - The changes were extensive and hence heavily documented, however, ultimately, the main author (Jeremy Chone) declined to merge and decided to go a different route.
    - Feb 2024, orphaned my fork of genai and rebuilt it as a layer based on genai's new tool call support.

 ### LLM - Agentic / Pregel

    - Agentic hype was off the charts starting mid 2024
-   - The underlying insight was that systems incorporating LLMs offered vast scope for tuning, control and optimization: the prompts used in such systems tended to be simpler and demanded less of an LLM.
+   - The underlying insight was that systems incorporating LLMs offered vast scope for tuning, control and optimization: the prompts used by individual nodes in such systems tend to be simpler and demanded less of an LLM _(consequently can use smaller LLMs)_.
-   - The exact definition of the agent is almost beside the point, any executable node/function will do.
+   - The exact definition of an agent is almost beside the point, any executable node/function will do as a node in the graph.
-   - Prompt Optimization and custom ensemble-of-experts, GANs etc all could be composed into any system: endless possibilities.
+   - Prompt Optimization and custom ensemble-of-experts, GANs etc all could be composed into a system: endless possibilities.
-   - Any single prompting use-case is just a degenerate, single-node network.
+   - A simple prompting use-case is just a degenerate, single-node network.
 Thus, I decided to base future efforts on fleshing out an agentic framework.
    - Explored LangChain/LangGraph and LLamaIndex.
 Ultimately was disappointed, among other things _(shared input context with risk of races, outputs were dict slices into the same big dict, collision headaches)_, they had hidden the `Pregel` basis of their graphs.
 I thought this oversimplified the APIs and hid the possibilities of runtime graph evolution _(among other pregel properties)_.
-   - Built my own `Pregel` implementation in rust sticking close to the original papers _(neo4j and databricks have their own APIs which were instructive)_
+   - Built my own `Pregel` implementation in rust sticking close to the original papers _(neo4j and databricks have their own pregel APIs which were instructive)_
      - Pure message passing eliminates data races
      - Each `super-step` involves async execution of a subset of nodes and a join that waits for all. _(With a possibility of any-of, all-of, a/b in the join)_
-     - All super-step outputs usable as graph-outputs instead of forcing a synthetic stop node into the graph.
+     - All super-step outputs are usable as graph-outputs instead of forcing a synthetic stop node into the graph.
-     - Direct messaging outside of edge-only
+     - Direct messaging outside of restricting data flow along edges
      - graph-level instrumentation to attach token/latency costs to edges and allow for graph algos to find shortest-paths/cheapest-cost at runtime based on server latency and such.
-Not sure if practical but the possibility exists if you don't bury the graph structure under your APIs.
+Not sure if this will end up being practical but the possibility exists.
+Such evolution can be explored if you don't bury the graph structure under your APIs.

-## Rust
+## Why Rust

 Around early 2024, I decided to abandon scala and switch to Rust.
 Among the many things that made me move.
- - Scala's lack of one well documented and supported stack _(twitter's finagle, liftweb, play)_
+ - Scala's lack of atleast one well documented and supported stack _(twitter's finagle/finch, liftweb, play, scalatra etc)_
+ - Multiple competing and political moadic effects libraries _(zio, cats)_
  - Disintegration of lightbend
- - Talk of direct-scala, direct-zio muddying the waters
+ - Talk of direct-scala, direct-zio muddying the waters with upcoming syntax changes
- - J. De Goes, The Zio guy, switching to rust
+ - _J.
+De Goes_, The Zio guy, switching to rust
  - The number of extremely smart people around rust
- - MS and Linux adoptiuon of rust
+ - Microsoft and Linux adoption of rust
  - HuggingFace's fast tokenizers were written in rust
  - HuggingFace's candle is an all-rust runtime for any HF model you can download.
  - Well supported web frameworks _(axum)_ with excellent ergonomics and DX.
- - WebAssembly, WebView based desktop apps, WebServers all based on the same library code held a lot of promise
+ - WebAssembly, WebView based desktop apps, WebServers cover the many widely used deployment platforms: all based on the same library code.
+This holds a lot of promise.
+With AI PC's expected to come soon, the idea of your GPU accelerated code running on the browser via WebAssembly or as a desktop app via Tauri all with the same underlying library/crates sounds like a valuable possibility.
  - The beauty of functional coding, no garbage collection and no category-theory fanaticism that sometimes infects scala/zio/cats groups.
  - All you need is VSCode!
  - [2024 Rust start and OSS contributions](./Rust/Rust_2024_StartAndOSS.md)